How To Pass the KYC Process at Online Gambling Sites

 Submitting KYC Documentation to the Operator

 After collecting the requested KYC documents, you can submit them via the website or mobile application.
-Typically, there will be a specific section and process for uploading your documentation.
+A specific section and process for uploading your documentation can be accessed.

-Sometimes, you’ll come across operators asking you to provide KYC documentation through email.
-We advise caution when submitting over email as nearly all email services lack adequate encryption that ensure 100% safety.
+Sometimes, operators ask you to provide KYC documentation through email.
+We advise caution when submitting over email, as nearly all email services lack adequate encryption that ensures 100% safety.
 Ideally, a serious operator should have a specific user flow with adequate security measures in place for KYC documentation.

 A Word of Caution About Sensitive Financial Information

-A potential redflag to be aware of is when operator ask for debit or credit card information.
-It can happen that you’re asked to provide a photo of the front of your bank card.
+A potential red flag is when an operator asks for debit or credit card information.
+You may be asked to provide a photo of the front of your bank card.

-Normally, this information isn’t necessary as there are other supporting documentation that are less sensitive that suffice in all situations.
+Usually, this information isn’t necessary, as other less sensitive supporting documentation suffices in all situations.

 Furthermore, submitting bank card information over email, live chat, or instant messaging goes against PCI DSS (Payment Card Industry Digital Security Standards) guidelines(4).

 Furthermore, submitting bank card information over email is typically a policy breach against your card issuer.
-If payment details are requested, contest it and only provide photocopies where essential details are blurred and refer to the fact that such procedure goes against general guidelines around handling of sensitive financial information.
+If payment details are requested, contest the request, only provide photocopies where essential details are blurred, and refer to the fact that such procedure goes against general guidelines around handling sensitive financial information.

 Wait For Confirmation and Potential Follow-Up

-The KYC process can take anywhere from two working days up to one week.
+The KYC process can take two working days to one week or more.

 Patrik Lidin

-“During our testing of online casinos and gambling sites in general, we’ve found that the standards of KYC verification are much higher in real money online casinos and sports betting sites.
-There are dedicated secure flows, and the processing times align with the operator's promises.
+“During our testing of gambling sites and sweepstakes casinos, we’ve found that the standards of KYC verification are much higher in real money online casinos and sports betting sites.
+There are dedicated secure flows and the processing times align with what the operator promises.
 Sweepstakes, on the other hand, tend to take longer.
 It’s not uncommon that a sweepstakes operator takes 7-14 days to process your KYC request.
 We’ve also encountered several sweepstakes casinos that only do KYC verification over email, which is far from ideal.”

 Patrik Lidin, Gambling Expert